Leagues view : creating cross-sales

 Sales conversion

 Both versions converted well.
-However, the list version performed best with a 3% increase in app betting.
+However, the list version performed best.
+It increased app betting by 3%.

 Final design

-The Leagues view became the app’s third most popular betting view!
-Impressively, all of its frontend was coded from scratch in just a few weeks.
+The Leagues view became the app’s 3rd most popular betting view!
+Impressively, Samppa coded all of its frontend in just a few weeks.

 Leave a Reply